All business owners and project managers want to improve communication amidst their team, right?

 The Standard package comes in at $48 a month.
 This provides far more storage (50GB a month) as well as an unlimited activity log.
 This also applies to both the Pro ($72 a month) and Enterprise ($144 a month) packages; however, they offer unlimited GB storage.

 All packages apart from the Basic plan allow users to share multiple boards with guests and access to more automation and dashboards.
 There’s also higher security levels and better customer support on offer.

 Trello provides a free forever option.
-This package gives you unlimited boards, cards and lists, 10MB per file attachment, and one Power-Up per board (this is where you can integrate your favorite apps with Trello.)
+This package gives you unlimited boards for task management, cards and lists, 10MB per file attachment, and one Power-Up per board (this is where you can integrate your favorite apps with Trello.)
 You’ll also get ten team boards and the option of adding simple automation to tasks.